 Lepe Beach – the D-Day Mulberry Harbour Construction Site This presentation describes the reasons why the Allies took their harbours with them, during the D-Day invasion in June 1944, the types of equipment involved, what happened to them in practice and the relics left today in Hampshire, where many of the massive caissons were constructed.

-Each illustrated presentation lasts approximately 45-60 minutes, with time for questions, and are delivered as PowerPoint slide shows, accompanied by expert commentary.
+Presentations The Illustrated presentations last approximately 45-60 minutes, with time for questions, and are delivered as PowerPoint slide shows, accompanied by expert commentary.
 They can be shortened on request.
 We can also modify the content of a presentation, if listeners have a particular interest in one or two locations.

 In addition, we can recommend a speaker on the following specialist topics, covering the period leading up to the First World War and between the Wars, and the immediate post-WWII period: